Moremar/IT_tutorials/CyberSecurity/Security/Tools.md

 ### OpenVAS (Open Vulnerability Assessment System)

-OpenVAS is a complete open-source vulnerability assessment solution offering basic vulnerability scanning features.
+OpenVAS is a complete open-source vulnerability assessment solution developed by Greenbone offering basic vulnerability scanning features.
 It is less extensive than commercial competitors (Nessus or Qualys) but is a good solution for individuals and small businesses.

 OpenVAS can be started in a container with all its dependencies :